 And while traditional ombré hair typically features natural, darker roots that fade into lighter, highlighted ends, "reverse ombré hair"—as the name implies—is the reverse.
-As in, the following hairstyles have totally flipped the world of ombré on its head—and you might be surprised by how easy this would be to pull off yourself, even if you're slightly skeptical reading this.
-(I don't blame you.)
+As in, the following hairstyles have totally flipped the world of ombré on its head.

 Shades of Gray

-It's no secret that we love burgundy hairstyles here at Byrdie.
-And this effortless beach-wave style combines one of our favorite hair colors right now with another hair trend we love—reverse ombré.
+It's no secret that we love burgundy hairstyles here at Byrdie, and we're all over this effortless beach-wave style.

-Love a certain hair color but hate the touch-ups that go along with it?
-Keep your roots au naturale while still having fun with your ends, like this dirty blonde-meets-auburn creation.
+Keeping the natural color at the top provides the ultimate low-maintenance upkeep, so if you love a certain hair color but hate the touch-ups that go along with it, keep your roots natural while still having fun with your ends, like this dirty blonde-meets-auburn creation.

 Blonde to Black

 If you can't choose just one hair color, reverse ombré is probably for you.
-This blended, blonde-to-black situation achieves both hues flawlessly.
+This blended, blonde-to-brown-to-black situation achieves both hues flawlessly.

 Can't quite commit to allover bold hair color?
-A reverse ombré with brightly hued roots—like these lavender ones—might be exactly what you need to ease into it.
+A reverse ombré with brightly-hued tips—like these violet ones—might be exactly what you need to ease into it.

 You really can't go wrong with a blunt bob, ever—but we love this blonde reverse-ombré look featuring platinum roots and deep-blonde tips.

-We love a good goth-inspired look, and this vampy reverse ombré—featuring red roots blended into black ends—is just that.
+We love a good pink moment, and this sweet to sultry reverse ombré—featuring peachy pink roots blended into berry red ends—is just that.